Myths Abound Concerning Down-Payment Requirements

 Our friends at Inlanta Mortgage – Madison have written extensively about the requirements, value and benefits of a VA mortgage:

 - Five Ways that VA Mortgages Trump Other Kinds of Loans

 - VA Mortgage Requirements and Guidelines: A Detailed Look

 3. Conventional Financing is another option.
 A conventional loan, sometimes called a conforming loan, is not insured or guaranteed by the federal government.
-It adheres to the guidelines set by Fannie and Freddie.
+It adheres to the guidelines set by Fannie Mae and Freddie Mac.

 A borrower can get a conventional mortgage for 20%, 15%, 10% down, and even for as little as 5% or 3% down, when combined with family gifts or other form of down payment assistance.
 Every state in the country has some type of down payment assistance program for qualifying buyers.

 With a Conventional loan, naturally, the lower the down payment, the stricter the qualification requirements.
 With a conventional loan, you can often get a lower interest rate.